bioforensics/yeat/README.md

 make metadata
 ```

-### Running YEAT with DRMAA
+### Running YEAT on the grid

-To run YEAT with DRMAA, install DRMAA python bindings, set up environment variables, and append the following flags to the YEAT command.
-(Note: This have only been tested with SLURM.)
+To run YEAT with DRMAA, install DRMAA python bindings, set up environment variables, and append grid flags to the YEAT command.
+(Note: This has only been tested with SGE.)

 ```
 # Install DRMAA python bindings